Valentine’s Day Word Wall Cards for Preschoolers

 Other Activities to Complement These Cards

-When I introduce a theme, I like to combine as many related activities as possible.
-I have found that when you use this practice and also change the decoration in the classroom, you motivate your preschoolers to stay engaged and interested, avoiding boredom and behavior challenges.
+When introducing a theme, I like combining as many related activities as possible.
+I have found that when you use this practice and change the classroom decoration, you motivate your preschoolers to stay engaged and interested, avoiding boredom and behavior challenges.

 - Play Valentine’s Day Memory Game.